manhhungpc/github_pixels/README.md

 v0.3:

--   Add storage funtion (If you choose to storage, it will not disappear after refresh.
+-   Add storage funtion (If you choose "save to storage", it will not disappear after refresh.
 You can manually remove it if you want)

 ---